 How Is Gastroenteritis Treated?

 - Do not give any medication to children without the doctor’s advice.
-If your child has pain or fever, give acetaminophen or ibuprofen.
+If your child has a fever, give acetaminophen.

-- Racecadotril is a prescription medication for watery diarrhea because it helps reduce fluid loss through stools.
-It may be given to children above three months (5).
+- Racecadotril is a prescription medication for severe watery diarrhea because it helps reduce fluid loss through stools.
+It may be given to children above three months only if advised by your doctor (5).

 What Are The Home Remedies For Gastroenteritis In Children?